Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Tickets for the Natural History Museum: Free admission for the general public.

 • Address and directions: The museum is located on Cromwell Road in the Kensington district.
 You can get there on the District, Circle and Piccadilly subway lines, which stop at South Kensington station.
-By bus you can choose between lines 14, 49, 70, 74, 345, 360, 414, 430 and C1
+By bus you can choose between lines 14, 49, 70, 74, 345, 360, 414, 430 and C1.

-Book tickets for the Natural History Museum
+Book a visit to the Natural History Museum

 5. Victoria and Albert Museum